 Copy of Appraisal/Valuations.
 The Credit Union will provide the applicant with copies of appraisals and other written valuations used promptly upon completion or three business days before consummation.
 The Credit Union will also provide applicants with the following disclosure: “We may order an appraisal to determine the property’s value and charge you for this appraisal.
 We will promptly give you a copy of any appraisal, even if your loan does not close.
 You can pay for an additional appraisal for your own use at your own cost.”

 Written List of Providers.
-If the Credit Union permits the consumer to shop for a settlement service, the Credit Union shall identify which services the consumer is permitted to shop and provide a list of available providers of that settlement service, stating that the consumer may choose a different provider for that service.
+If the Credit Union permits the consumer to shop for a settlement service, the Credit Union shall identify which services the consumer is permitted to shop for and provide a list of available providers of that settlement service, stating that the consumer may choose a different provider for that service.
 The Credit Union must identify at least one available provider for each settlement service for which the consumer is permitted to shop.

 Waiver of waiting period.
 If the consumer determines that the extension of credit is needed to meet a bona fide personal financial emergency, the consumer may modify or waive the seven business day waiting period after receiving the early disclosures to consummate the transaction.
-The consumer shall give the Credit Union a written, dated statement that describes the emergency, specifically modifies or waives the waiting period and bears the signature of all the consumers who are primarily liable on the legal obligation.
+The consumer shall give the Credit Union a written, dated statement that describes the emergency, specifically modifies or waives the waiting period, and bears the signature of all the consumers who are primarily liable on the legal obligation.

 REQUIRED DISCLOSURES BEFORE SETTLEMENT.
 The Credit Union must provide the Affiliated Business Arrangement (AfBA) disclosure whenever the Credit Union refers the member to a settlement service provider with whom the Credit Union has an ownership or other beneficial interest.
 The Credit Union must provide this disclosure to the member at or prior to the time of referral.
 The disclosure must describe the business arrangement that exists between the two parties and give the member an estimate of the settlement service provider’s charges.

-Except in cases where the Credit Union refers a member to an attorney, a credit reporting agency or real estate appraiser to represent the Credit Union’s interest in the transaction, the Credit Union may not require the member to use the particular provider being referred.
+Except in cases where the Credit Union refers a member to an attorney, a credit reporting agency, or a real estate appraiser to represent the Credit Union’s interest in the transaction, the Credit Union may not require the member to use the particular provider being referred.

 In order to qualify under the RESPA affiliated business exemption, a settlement service provider may offer a combination of bona fide settlement services at a total price (net of the value of the associated discount, rebate or other economic incentive) lower than the sum of the market prices of the individual settlement services and will not be found to have required the use of the settlement service providers, so long as: